ananthb/devhuman.net/content/posts/bifrost.md

 ## Wot it be

-With the jargon out of the way, let's take an earnest look at what Bifrost is and how it came to be.
+With the jargon out of the way, we can jump into how Bifrost came to be and what it actually is.

 The idea behind Bifrost is to provide clients a mechanism to create unique identities and register with a central authority, without having to